jciccio/react-table-with-csv-download/README.md

   {number: 1, name: "Buffon", position: "GK"}
 ];
 ```

+In the above example, will create a table with three columns: `number, name, position`

 * `headers` - An array of strings with the headers you want to display